 But say you want to skip one of those steps.
 And that step happens to be the paramedical exam.
 Can you still be insured?
 A simplified issue life insurance policy can get you where you want to be, and with a few caveats you’ll be covered without needing to take a paramedical exam.

 What exactly is simplified issue life insurance?

-A simplified issue life insurance policy is another name for a no exam policy, which is a little more straightforward.
+A simplified issue life insurance policy is another name for a no medical exam policy, which is a little more straightforward.
 It does exactly what the name implies: gets you life insurance without the need for a paramedical exam.
 With a quick health questionnaire and a check with medical database such as the Medical Information Bureau, you can be insured in a fraction of the time compared to the traditional insurance process.

 So what exactly are you missing out on if you’re not taking the paramedical exam?
 A paramedical exam is performed by a life insurer to get an idea of your current health.
 They’ll do basic things like take your pulse, your height and weight, and your blood pressure.
 They’ll also take a blood (and possibly urine) sample.
 What they’re looking for are things like high blood pressure, elevated cholesterol or glucose, and other things that could be warning signs for health issues.
 They want to know how risky you are to insure – how likely you are to die while you’re covered – so they can price your premiums accordingly.

 Instead, you’ll be presented with a health questionnaire.
 You’ll be asked some basic questions about your health, such as if you smoke, if you’re terminally ill or have been diagnosed with a serious illness, if you have AIDS or HIV, and so on.
 Depending on the insurer, answering yes to some of these questions will disqualify you from receiving simplified issue insurance, or it may just raise your premiums.
 Prudential estimates that around 70% of their simplified issue applicants are approved.

 Why would you want simplified issue life insurance?